 Although available in tan leather too, we prefer black Oxfords as a general rule.
 You’ll find that they’re much easier to wear in professional environments as well as formal dress codes.

-Made from Italian full-grain calfskin leather, the Reids are exceptional sneakers.
+Made from Italian full-grain leather, the Morgen Trainers are Beckett Simonon’s take on the classic German Army Trainer (GAT) style.
 Constructed using a side-stitch method with folded topline edges, they feature thick wedge soles with a herringbone design.